Carole Morin: Early career

 Morin's first impact as a writer was as a prize winner of the Bridport short story competition in 1984.
 John Fowles described her entry Thin White Girls as 'an intriguing blend of sophistication and innocence'.
-She followed this by winning the Stand short story competition in 1987.
+She followed this by winning the Stand short story competition, judged by Angela Carter, in 1987.
 Thin White Girls was subsequently published by Faber & Faber in their First Fictions collection along with her Stand-prize-winning short story "Hotel Summer" later republished in The Herald newspaper.

 Thin White Girls, like much of Morin's subsequent fiction, is narrated by a young female with a ruthless and unusual sense of humour.
 'I think about toilets a lot,' she tells us, 'and how awful it must be to be a toilet.'
 This leads to the narrator writing a story at school from the point of view of a toilet.
 'It was one of those stories where it's about the person telling it, so everything's "I", except the "I" hasn't to be yourself, if you see what I mean.'
 Her teacher is angry, 'But really I know my idea was much better' she continues, 'and when I'm out of her school I'll write about toilets as much as I like.'
 Patrick Gale called it a "witty recreation of the fierce ambitions and divided loyalties of childhood".